-Albert is the stage name of relatively weird and bombastic improviser Piotr Mirowski.
+Albert is the stage name of improviser Piotr Mirowski.
 The actual performer trained in Toulouse, New York and London, as an actor at the LSDA – London School of Dramatic Art and as an improviser with The Showstoppers, The Nursery, Hoopla, teachers from UCB Comedy, City Academy, Imprology, Gotham City Improv, QUICKTHINKING!
 Improv and C cédille.
-Albert performed in several hundreds of shows, and was a member of New York-based improv volunteering charity Cherub Improv and London-based short form group Improvable.
+Piotr performed in several hundreds of shows, and was a member of New York-based improv volunteering charity Cherub Improv and London-based short form group Improvable.

 About Kory Mathewson

 Albert and A.L.Ex premiered in London in July 2016.
 While this was a first in the UK and in Europe, the credit for the world’s first AI-assisted improv goes to Piotr’s friend and collaborator Kory Mathewson, from Rapid Fire Theatre in Edmonton, Alberta, who first performed in April 2016.
 Kory based his artificial improvisor, Piggy, on a chatbot and explored the idea of an embodied improv avatar.
 Kory’s work as a talented improviser, touring globally and combining his research in AI with improv, has been recognised in the Top 40 Under 40 list of the Edmonton Avenue.